piepdx/pie-cookbook/drafts/0.9/pie-cookbook-0.9.md

+# PIE Cookbook
+An open source guide to starting and managing an early stage startup accelerator.

+## Table of contents
+- Preface
+	- Open Source
+	- Caveats
+	- PIE as an example
+	- Motivations
+	- Understanding — and working within — the existing culture of the community
+	- How to use this cookbook
+	- History of PIE
+- Introduction
+	- What this is not
+	- Want to start an accelerator?
+Don't start an accelerator
+	- Start at the beginning
+	- Coworking and Community Development are not complementary
+	- Create a culture of hospitality
+	- Empathize with Founders
+	- Encourage bonding among peers
+	- Three months
+	- Start small
+- Establishing the unique context for your accelerator
+	- Definitions
+	- So why did we force you to work through all of that?
+	- Environmental scan
+	- Establish a thesis
+	- Know where you suck
+	- But also know what your strengths are
+- Building your accelerator's strategic framework
+	- Your mission
+	- Mistakes were made
+	- Order of progression
+	- Three critical components for any accelerator
+		- Community
+		- Funding
+		- Promotion
+	- Other critical components
+- Initial tactics
+	- Budget
+		- Considerations
+		- Ballpark figures
+		- Sample pro forma
+	- Space
+		- Create a Minimally Valuable Space
+		- Physical dimensions
+		- Infrastructure
+		- IKEA is your friend
+		- Arranging the desks in the office space
+		- Ongoing build out
+	- Staff
+		- Managing Director (or General Manager)
+		- Program Manager
+		- Optional roles
+		- Additional roles
+- Recruiting mentors
+- Onboarding mentors
+- Curriculum
+	- Common issues
+	- Understanding the cadence of an accelerator
+	- The Three Ps
+- Running an Accelerator Class
+	- Application and selection process
+	- Acceptance
+	- Onboarding
+	- Getting into the flow
+		- Family Dinner
+		- Typical week in PIE
+	- Engaging mentors in an accelerator class
+		- Presentation with Q&A
+		- Workshops
+		- Speed dating (aka running the gauntlet)
+		- Matchmaking
+			- 1:1
+			- 1:Company
+			- Many:Company
+		- Office hours
+- Graduating from the program (Demo Day)
+	- Objectives
+	- Logistics
+	- Post show reception (1.5 hours)
+	- Denouement: Repair to dinner
+- Post mortem
+- Conclusion

 # Preface
 > It's hard for people to realize now how inconsequential YC seemed at the time.
 I can't blame people who didn't take us seriously, because we ourselves didn't take that first summer program seriously in the very beginning.
 But as the summer progressed we were increasingly impressed by how well the startups were doing.… When people came to YC to speak at the dinners that first summer, they came in the spirit of someone coming to address a Boy Scout troop.
 By the time they left the building they were all saying some variant of "Wow, these companies might actually succeed."